-4.2.1.4 Vehicle Damage
+Vehicle Damage

 The extent of vehicle damage that occurs during the test should be documented photographically and through damage scales and direct measurements.
 Pre- and post-test photographs should be taken to document all interior and exterior test vehicle damage, including underside of occupant compartment and undercarriage components (e.g., floorboard, rear trunk, fuel tank, and oil pan).
-Vehicle damage should be documented using the Vehicle Damage Scale (VDS) (99), Collision Deformation Classification (CDC) (132), and National Accident Sampling System, Vehicle Measuring Techniques (98).
+Vehicle damage should be documented using the Vehicle Damage Scale (VDS) (89), Collision Damage Classifi cation (CDC) (122), and National Accident Sampling System, Vehicle Measuring Techniques (88).

-It is also necessary to measure occupant compartment deformation during the test by accurately measuring vehicle interior dimensions prior to and after the test.
+It is also necessary to measure occupant compartment deformation during the test by accurately mea- suring vehicle interior dimensions prior to and after the test.
 A procedure for measuring the occupant compartment interior has been developed and is described in detail in Appendix E. This procedure incorporates a three-dimensional coordinate system that is established using points on the vehicle interior that are not expected to deform during the test.
 The coordinate system is used to identify the position of the interior surface with respect to the vehicle reference points, both before and after the full-scale crash test.
 The pre- and post-test positions can then be compared to measure the extent of vehicle deformation.
 Pre- and post-impact configurations of the vehicle’s interior should also be well documented photographically.

+Chapter 4—Test Vehicle Specifications

+| 79

-4.2.1.5 Surrogate Occupants
+Surrogate Occupants

 Although occupant risk during full-scale crash testing is to be determined by application of the “flail space” model, a surrogate occupant is recommended to be used during tests involving the 1100C vehicle.
 The surrogate occupant is specified to evaluate unsymmetrical vehicle mass distribution and its effect on vehicle stability.
 When utilized without instrumentation, a surrogate occupant should be a Hybrid I or II dummy, representative of a 50th percentile male with a mass of approximately 165 lb (75 kg), and should be placed into either the driver or right front passenger seat.
 For most 1100C tests, the location of the dummy should be selected to maximize vehicle roll, pitch, and yaw motions during the testing.
 The dummy should be secured in the seat with a seat belt, including both lap belt and shoulder harness.

 A 50th percentile male dummy should also be used when there is a potential for an occupant to extend out of the vehicle and come into direct contact with the test article.
-This situation primarily arises with tall barrier systems without sufficient set-back at the top of the barrier or with luminaire and sign supports placed on top of barrier systems.
+This situation primarily arises with tall barrier systems without suffi cient set-back at the top of the barrier or with luminaire and sign sup- ports placed on top of barrier systems.
 In this case, the head of an occupant placed in the front seat on the impact side of the vehicle can extend out of the vehicle window and contact the top of the barrier or the support structure.
 It is recommended that dummies be placed in the front seat on the impact side of both 2270P and 1100C vehicles during testing of any longitudinal barrier with a height greater than or equal to 33 in.
 (840 mm) or if luminaire and sign supports are placed on top of the barrier.
 For this application, the dummy should be restrained with a lap belt and shoulder harness.
-An onboard camera or tightly zoomed external cameras placed parallel with the barrier should be used to document the dummy’s head movement during the test.
+An onboard camera or tightly zoomed external cameras placed parallel with the barrier should be used to docu- ment the dummy’s head movement during the test.